 … wondered about an attending’s or supervisor’s fitness (e.g. personality, skill, thought processes, teaching ability, qualifications, professionalism, etc. ) for the role which they hold?

-If any of this seems true to your situation, realize that it may be happening to others around you, as well,… and perhaps in ways and on scales much greater than recognized.
+If any of this seems true to your situation, realize that it is likely happening to others around you, as well,… and perhaps in ways and on scales much greater than recognized.
 While there are many good residency programs out there (hopefully most), there are some bad ones, too.
-We’ve experienced some of them and talked to others around the United States that have shared their own very painful experiences.
+We’ve experienced some of them and talked to dozens of residents around the United States that have shared their own very painful, and sometimes career-ending, experiences.
 The purposes of this site are to let you know that you are not alone and to share some insights and resources as we come across them.

 Our project does not maintain a membership list, but we hope you’ll join us.
 This site is run by a practicing physician, and we are a loose group of physicians, both in practice and in residency, who talk, email, network, share resources, and hope to help those who are dealing with the issues described above.
 If you have a link or a story to share, or might benefit from some non-legal advice, please confidentially contact us.
 Your anonymity will be preserved.
 Unfortunately, we know all too well the fear of retaliation that can accompany speaking out in some programs.